How To Teach A Scared Teenager To Drive

 Other strategies you can help model for them:

-3. Model Safe Driving Behavior For Them When They Are In A The Car With You
+3. Model Safe Driving Behavior For Them When They Are In The Car With You

 In addition to having them practice being attentive passengers, you can talk them through other safe driving behaviors as you engage in them, including such things you might otherwise not even think about: